UnifiedModelingLanguage/PlaCS/README.md

 as their profile picture, thus creating an association, which might be incorrect.
 - Message scrambler: transform your message into a garbled mess, which might or might not be understood properly by your (intended and unintended) audience.
-- One-liner: by keeping clicking on the arrow while the input text field empty, you can generate a one-liner, the idea being that you should post these one-liners on your social medias once every few hour to obfuscate which of your posts are useful, and which aren't.
+- One-liner: by clicking on the arrow while the input text field empty, you can generate a one-liner, the idea being that you should post these one-liners on your social medias once every few hour to obfuscate which of your posts are useful, and which aren't.
 - Completely off-line, completely open-source, competely free: we really shouldn't thrust anything